How to train your ViT? Data, Augmentation, and Regularization in Vision Transformers: Experimental setup

 \subsection{Models}

 This study focuses mainly on the Vision Transformer (ViT) \cite{dosovitskiy2020vit}.
 We use 4 different configurations from \cite{dosovitskiy2020vit,touvron2020deit}: ViT-Ti, ViT-S, ViT-B and ViT-L, which span a wide range of different capacities.
 The details of each configuration are provided in Table~\ref{tbl:models}.
 We use patch-size 16 for all models, and additionally patch-size 32 for the ViT-S and ViT-B variants.
-The only difference to the original ViT model~\cite{dosovitskiy2020vit} in our paper is that we drop the hidden layer in the head, as empirically it does not lead to more accurate models and often results in optimization instabilities.
+The only difference to the original ViT model~\cite{dosovitskiy2020vit} in our paper is that we drop the hidden layer in the head, as empirically it does not lead to more accurate models and often results in optimization instabilities: when pre-training on ImageNet-1k we include both models with and without hidden layer, when pre-training on ImageNet-21k we always drop the hidden layer.

 In addition, we train hybrid models that first process images with a ResNet~\cite{he2016deep} backbone and then feed the spatial output to a ViT as the initial patch embeddings.
 We use a ResNet stem block ($7 \times 7$ convolution + batch normalization + ReLU + max pooling) followed by a variable number of bottleneck blocks~\cite{he2016deep}.
 We use the notation R$n$+\{Ti,S,L\}/$p$ where $n$ counts the number of convolutions, and $p$ denotes the patch-size \textit{in the input image} - for example R+Ti/16 reduces image dimensions by a factor of two in the ResNet stem and then forms patches of size 8 as an input to the ViT, which results in an effective patch-size of 16.